speschellk/toys/README.md

+# Toy Problems

-# My solutions to toy problems from Cracking The Coding Interview
+My solutions to toy problems from Cracking The Coding Interview